pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-internal-missing-underscore) The name "GridRecord" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type GridRecord = RevRecord;

-// @public (undocumented)
-export interface GridRecordField extends RevRecordField {
-    // (undocumented)
-    readonly initialHeading: string;
-    // (undocumented)
-    readonly initialTextAlign: GridHalign;
-}

 // Warning: (ae-internal-missing-underscore) The name "GridRecordFieldIndex" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)